wizzlerr/bingo/README.md

 4. You cannot cross out ongoing events (e.g. ongoing issue that gets updates couple times a day)
 5. You cannot forcibly check components/environemnts (it must be related to your task)
 6. You cannot forcibly check logs (it must be related to your task)
-7. Events in logs are first come first served
-8. Events at meeting apply to everyone
-9. Business logic events are first come first served
-10. Evnironment events are first come first served
-11. Issues under investigation events (e.g. for person A functionality works, for B and C does not) apply to everyone
+7. Events should be announced verbaly and everyone can cross out given event
-12. Not mentioned events or crossin-out related activities must be discussed upon and resolved.
+8. Not mentioned events or crossin-out related activities must be discussed upon and resolved.
 Finalizing in adding a new rule here

 **Template printing**